Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Griffon.md

 - monster/environment/mountain
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Griffon"]
 ---
 # Griffon
 *Source: Monster Manual p.
-174, Hoard of the Dragon Queen, Princes of the Apocalypse, Storm King's Thunder, Waterdeep: Dragon Heist, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, Journeys through the Radiant Citadel*
+174. Available in the SRD and the Basic Rules.*

 Griffons are ferocious avian carnivores with the muscular bodies of lions and the head, forelegs, and wings of eagles.
 When they attack, griffons are as swift and deadly as eagles, even as they strike with a lion's savage might and grace.